 The front of the brush is less clinical looking than models before it, with an increased number of icons that actually makes the brush more practical as icons which become illuminated in use actually show which cleaning mode is activated and running on the brush, although daily clean, the standard cleaning mode is missing.

 A break in the plastic body makes way for a tall, essentially rounded rectangle shaped panel.
 Within this is a similarly shaped yet smaller rubber panner in the upper third that has the power button and cleaning mode button.

-Below this are icons for the different cleaning modes (well 4 of the 5 available anyway) which is silver in colour which contrasts well with the white that forms the rest of the brush.
+Below this are icons for the different cleaning modes (well 4 of the 5 available anyway) which is silver or technically platinum in colour which contrasts well with the white that forms the rest of the brush.

 What I can’t really get my head around is why there is no icon for the Daily Clean mode.
 OK, it is the default mode but why exclude it from the icons and have one for every other mode?